NCAIR-FABLAB/Cohort-21-Project/README.md

   ```
 ### ▶️ Running the Program

-After installing the required hardware components and software libraries, follow these steps to run the **Speech-to-Speech Translator** system:
+After installing the required hardware components and software libraries, follow these steps to run the **Speech-to-Speech Language Translator** system:

 #### 1. Ensure All Components Are Connected:
 Make sure that the Raspberry Pi is properly connected to the microphone, speaker, push button, and I2C LCD screen using the provided connecting wires.